JC Medical

 Post in 2024

-Affluent Medical is a medical device company based in Paris, France, specializing in the design, development, manufacturing, and marketing of implantable prostheses.
-Founded in 2011, the company focuses on next-generation minimally invasive devices aimed at treating severe medical conditions.
-Its product lineup includes the Kardiozis prosthesis, which addresses abdominal aortic aneurysms, and the Kalios and Epygon implants, designed for mitral valve repair and replacement.
-Kalios addresses post-operative leakage and recurrent mitral insufficiency without the need for additional surgeries, while Epygon is notable for being a developing transcatheter valve that restores natural blood flow.
-Additionally, Affluent Medical has created Artus, the first electronically activatable artificial sphincter for the treatment of severe urinary incontinence in both men and women.
+Affluent Medical SA is a medical device company based in Paris, France, specializing in the design, development, manufacture, and marketing of innovative implantable prostheses.
+Founded in 2011, the company focuses on creating next-generation minimally invasive medical devices aimed at addressing severe health issues in urology and structural heart conditions.
+Its product portfolio features the Kardiozis prosthesis for noninvasive treatment of abdominal aortic aneurysms, the Kalios and Epygon implants for mitral valve repair and replacement, and the Artus implant, an electronically activatable artificial sphincter designed to treat severe urinary incontinence in both men and women.
+Affluent Medical's solutions are developed to enhance patient outcomes and improve the management of complex medical conditions.

 Caption Health